Members’ Zone

 Our Coaches are:

-- Paul Turle, Simon Davies, Janet Hooper, Gary Worsley, Danielle Dixon, Dily Ruffer
+- Paul Turle, Simon Davies, Gary Worsley, Danielle Dixon, Dily Ruffer, Heather Khoshnevis, Luke Dowsett.

 Our Run Leaders are all Leader in Running Fitness (LiRF) qualified which enables them to be able to lead safe and enjoyable running sessions for mixed ability groups of runners.
 They are not coaches, so are unable to provide any coaching to runners.